 Radon Potential Map

 The Radon Potential of Rocks and Soil in Fairfax County, Virginia, Button, James K, et al., 1988.
-Short-term test results from a study conducted by the Fairfax County Health Department during the winters of 1986-87 and 1987-88 found that radon levels above the U.S. Environmental Protection Agency action level of 4 picoCuries per liter of air can occur anywhere in the areas shown on the map.
-In the areas of LOW potential (yellow), 14% of the homes tested had radon levels that were a problem.
-At the other end of the radon range, 56% of the homes tested in the areas of HIGH potential (red) did not have problem radon levels.
-The large Fairfax County Radon Potential Map provides a general description of radon within Fairfax County.
+Short-term test results from a study conducted by the Fairfax County Health Department during the winters of 1986-87 and 1987-88 found that radon levels above the EPA action level of 4 picoCuries per liter of air can occur anywhere in the areas shown on the Fairfax County Radon Potential Map.
+In the areas of LOW potential (yellow), 14 percent of the homes tested had radon levels that were a problem.
+At the other end of the radon range, 56 percent of the homes tested in the areas of HIGH potential (red) did not have problem radon levels.
+The Radon Potential Map provides a general description of radon within Fairfax County.